 The TEF also lets your university or college see how it compares to others.
 It encourages them to focus on teaching excellence and helps them identify areas for improvement.

-The panel looks at a range of data as well as a paper from each university or college describing how it works to achieve excellence.
+The awards are judged by an independent panel of students, academics and other experts.
+The panel looks at a range of official data and a submission from each university or college, to assess how it works to achieve excellence.

-Alongside each award there is a summary which explains the reasons behind the result for that university or college.
+Alongside each award you can find a 'statement of findings' which explains the reasons behind the result for that university or college.